A scenic road trip through the heart of beautiful Nova Scotia

 Day by day itinerary

-Enjoy a city tour and take in the sights of the Halifax Historic Properties, Spring Garden Road, Province House and then later perhaps pop into Alexander Keith’s Brewery.
-For those interested in the Titanic the excellent Maritime Museum has a unique collection of memorabilia.
+Enjoy a relaxing start to your holiday with included airport lounge access before your daytime flight to Halifax, Nova Scotia's provincial capital.
+Enjoy a city tour as you take in the sights of the Halifax Historic Properties, Spring Garden Road and Province House before popping into Alexander Keith’s Brewery.
+There's also the excellent Maritime Museum, has holds a unique collection of memorabilia on the Titanic.

 Stay: The Halliburton, Halifax, Nova Scotia (Superior)

-Collect your rental car and start your journey south along the Lighthouse Route.
-A visit to Peggy's Cove, a picturesque fishing village surrounded by bare granite and coastal barrens is a must.
-Your destination is Lunenburg, a UNESCO World Heritage Site and widely touted as one of the most beautiful towns in Canada.
+Collect your hire car and begin your journey south along the Lighthouse Route, stopping to visit Peggy's Cove, a picturesque fishing village surrounded by bare granite and coastal barrens.
+Your final destination is Lunenburg, a UNESCO World Heritage Site that proudly preserves the original layout of a colonial settlement; the Mi’kmaq natives and Arcadians were the earliest settlers.
+An optional walking tour is the best way to explore.

-Keep following the Lighthouse Route today via Liverpool – known as the Port of the Privateers and yes it also stands of the mouth of the Mersey River.
-From here it’s a beautiful drive to Shelburne and then inland to East Kemptville and a delightful spot so remote there is no mobile signal.
+You'll keep to the Lighthouse Route today as you drive on to Liverpool.
+Known as the Port of the Privateers, it even stands of the mouth of the Mersey River.
+From here, it’s a beautifully scenic drive to Shelburne and then inland to East Kemptville where you'll spend the night.

 Stay: Trout Point Lodge (Superior)